kaiser-rpg/KaiserRPG.github.io/_includes/action/intention/phenom.md

-### Phenom
+### Manifest
 **Intention**: 3 AP

-The phenom intention allows you to manipulate the energies of reality to manifest phenoms.
-There are two phenom intentions and each round you can only take one of them.
-The two options are Manifest Phenom and Concentrate on Manifesting.
+The _Manifest_ intention allows you to manipulate the energies of reality to manifest phenoms.
+There are two _Manifest_ intentions and each round you can only take one of them.
+The two options are _Manifest Phenom_ and _Concentrate on Manifesting_.

 {% include action/intention/phenom-manifest.md %}